alexandersandberg/alexandersandberg.com/content/about.md

 		</tr>
 		<tr>
 			<th>2020</th>
 			<td>Graduated with an MSc in Product Design one semester ahead of schedule after completing my master’s thesis on the side of my full-time work.
 Got promoted to Head of App Development at my company and changed focus to work on mobile apps instead.
-Started building <a href="/apps/tiny-weather/">Tiny Weather</a> in my free time to learn more about mobile app development.</td>
+Built <a href="/apps/tiny-weather/">Tiny Weather</a> in my free time to learn more about mobile app development.</td>
 		</tr>
 		<tr>
 			<th>2021</th>